5 tips for writing your thesis conclusion

 What is the best way to end a thesis conclusion?

 End your conclusion with something memorable, such as a question, warning, or call to action.
-Your reader will probably wonder: "Why should I care?".
-Depending on the topic, you can also end with a warning or call to action.

 Are there examples of good theses conclusions?